eMediaLab/GitTips/ReadMe.md

 After initializing/creating your local repository, you will want to push it to GitHub.
 Here are the steps.

 1. First, use GitHub to create an empty repo †
-2. Use Terminal to add some files to your new repo (if needed)
+2. Use Terminal to add some files to your new repo locally (if needed)
-3. Make your first commit and push the repo online
+3. Make your first commit and push the local repository online

 ```
 git add README.md